 Felicity Turner, a former Postdoctoral Fellow at the United States Studies Centre at the University of Sydney, Australia, was selected as the 2011-12 Law and Society Fellow.

 Dr. Turner completed her dissertation, “Narrating Infanticide: Constructing the Modern Gendered State in Nineteenth-Century America”, at Duke University, from which she graduated in May 2010.
 In June, 2011, she received Honorable Mention for the Dissertation Prize awarded at the Law and Society Association's annual meeting.
 Drawing on over two hundred cases of infant death and infanticide from Connecticut, Illinois, and North Carolina, Turner’s dissertation traces how modern ideas about gender and race became embedded in the institutions of law and government between the Revolution and the end of Reconstruction.
 Her research has been supported by fellowships from the Newberry Library, the William Nelson Cromwell Foundation, and an Albert J. Beveridge Grant from the American Historical Association.
 Dr. Turner also was selected to participate in the 2011 Hurst Summer Institute in Legal History, a biennial event hosted by the Institute for Legal Studies and cosponsored by the American Society for Legal History.

 Dr. Turner’s broader research and teaching interests include the “long” nineteenth century, women’s and gender history, and the history of sexuality.
 Her next project will employ a range of legal and cultural sources as a means of examining how conceptions of the human body changed over the course of the nineteenth century.
-After completion of the fellowship, Dr. Turner will begin a post-doctoral position at Indiana University in Bloomington.
+After completion of the fellowship, Dr. Turner began a post-doctoral position at Indiana University in Bloomington.

 Nancy Buenger (2010-11)